Blowdire/HighDimensionalDataAnalysis/README.md

 Specifically this will touch both simple methods such as dummy encoding and more complex ones such as bayesian likelihood encoding.
 Finally, feature extraction techniques from textual data will also be introduced.

-The final project, under the name of Progetto1_reprex basically in Markdown or PDF format, will touch
+The final project is under the name of Progetto1_reprex, basically in Markdown or PDF format.

 "Images" folder contains the project's plots;\
 "Datasets" contains all the datasets used;\